 Can I get a refund for my NAIA fee?

-• The athlete has participated in NAIA athletics previously.
+• The athlete previously participated in NAIA athletics

-• The athlete competed at a school that was not affiliated with the NAIA during their time there, but the school is now an NAIA member institution.
+• The athlete competed at a school that was not NAIA-affiliated at the time, but the school is now an NAIA member.

 • The athlete created and paid for duplicate accounts

-To request a refund, athletes or an immediate family member will need to call the NAIA Eligibility Center.
+To request a refund, the athlete or an immediate family member typically needs to call the NAIA Eligibility Center.

 How do I contact the NAIA?